EmployeeIssues.comU.S. Employee Rights in Plain English

 Severance agreements are also called (or are clauses within) separation agreements or termination agreements.
 They often accompany non-compete and non-disclosure agreements or clauses.

-A severance agreement specifies the terms of your employment termination, such as a layoff.
 It probably will waive your right to sue your former employer, as do typical employee severance agreements these days.
+It might also waive one or more of your other legal rights, such as to collect unemployment benefits.

 Severance agreements are generally enforceable in the states, if they: